madisonwong210/braille-to-speech/README.md

 | Cloudy With a Chance of Meatballs | uncontracted (type 1)| double | 33 |
 | Looking for a job? a guide for youth | contacted | double | 80 |
 ### Preprocessing
-Preprocessing can be found here
+Basic image preprocessing can be found in Final_Proj_1.ipynb Here is a link to the colab: https://colab.research.google.com/drive/1m8Z7Qcfv67zfctvQ3r8iZvvSmUAnDGqS?usp=sharing

 ### Implementation
-Blah
+The beginning stages of implementing the basic model can also be found in Final_Proj_1.ipynb

 <!-- ROADMAP -->
 ### Roadmap